jsheppard95/stock-analysis/README.md

 ## Results
 ### `AllStocksAnalysis`
-The first version of this subroutine `AllStocksAnalysis` loops through each row for either 2017 or 2018 of `VBA_Challenge.xlsm` for each ticker contained in the dataset.
+The first version of this subroutine `AllStocksAnalysis` (workbook module 1) loops through each row for either 2017 or 2018 of `VBA_Challenge.xlsm` for each ticker contained in the dataset.
 It does so through the following nested loop:
 ```
 For i = 0 To 11
     ticker = tickers(i)